 The Blogging Shift

-Food blogging’s changed… drastically… over the past 8 years.
+Food blogging’s changed… drastically… since I started.
 What used to be an online diary and simple way to connect with others has shifted into an online conglomerate.
 Most food blogs are now recipe websites where there’s recipe ratings, reviews, and search engine rankings.
 SEO (search engine optimization) is heavily valued and not to be taken lightly, even though where we end up in search rankings isn’t really in our control.
-Frustrating.
 Email marketing can be a beast.
 To the average eye, food photography outshines text but video rules all.
 Most internet users skim, so visually friendly text is preferred.
-There’s now Pinterest, Facebook pages, Facebook groups, Twitter, YouTube, Instagram, Instagram stories, and IGTV.
-Managing social media is like having a 2nd blog!
+There’s now Pinterest, Facebook pages, Facebook groups, Twitter, YouTube, Instagram, Instagram stories, and more.
+Managing social media is like having a 2nd blog.

 The blogging world is constantly changing and it can be exhausting trying to keep up.
 You don’t have to change how you run your blog, but in order to stay relevant, you must be willing to adapt to the revolving world wide web.